Felipe-Lohan/Dungeon_World/Barbarian_-_Streamlined.md

   * On a 7–9 only a few (the weakest or most foolhardy among them) fall prey to your taunting.

 * **Herculean Appetites:** Others may content themselves with just a taste of wine, or dominion over a servant or two, but you want more.
-Choose two appetites.
+Choose two appetites; at the level 2, you choose an additional third one.
 While **pursuing one of your appetites if you would roll for a move**, instead of rolling 2d6 you roll 1d6+1d8. İf the d6 is the higher die of the pair, the GM will also introduce a complication or danger that comes about due to your heedless pursuits.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ Pure destruction
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;☐ Power over others